lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 **REDACTED**: My beloved baby sister.
 I'm sorry for all of the pain I have caused you over the years.
 Physically and mentally.
 It seems to the very end I was unable to cure you of that damn curse.
 And for that, I will apologize for the rest of eternity.
 I know that I haven't said it enough growing up but I love you.
 Since the death of our parents, it's been you and me against the world, and I wouldn't have it any other way.
 Please forget anything mean I said during puberty, I didn't mean any of it.
 I was lashing out at the wrong person.
 It's something I'll never forgive myself for.
 As you continue on to be the last oracle living, I hope the rest of your prophecies be merry.
 **REDACTED**: Hey love.
 I know you're probably mad at me.
 And you should be.
 Making this decision without your input.
 But I feel like it was important to do.
 I'm sorry that our last few conversations have been arguments due to my own pig headed behavior.
 I'm sorry that I'm throwing a massive wrench in our plans for the future.
 You didn't ask for such an idiot of a boyfriend did you.
 I love you too the moons and back, and then some.
 May I forever last in your memory, as I speak your name as my final breath.
 _ _ _ _

+## Gaia's Wrath
+### The Story
+> Two girls are suddenly captured by a portal, and are transported to a tropical island full of strange Pokémon.
+As they walk through the forest, unafraid, many Pokémon approached them in curiosity.
+Eventually, a Pokémon that look similar to a bear cub stained yellow, approached them with a gleam of higher intelligence in his eye.
+It leads them to a group of 5 Guys, who in turn lead them to the scientist that is the defacto leader of the island.
+The scientist, being there the longest (since the 1600s), has gone crazy, but is loving it.
+Spends most of her days talking to her plants and doing experiments.
+However, Gaia doesn't see her fit to be a leader, and tries to take charge.
+Janet stands awkwardly behind everyone.
+> While **Gaia** and **the scientist** were talking, **Sun** lead **Janet** to a crystal hatch that had mysteriously opened.
+Upon leading her to **Moon**, the two cubs initiated a soul contract with **Janet**, and they were so cute she had to accept.
+After the contract is finished, she exits the hatch and immediately runs in to **the scientist**. **The scientist** explains how never could figure out how to open the hatch, and gave up trying when starting to focus on survival.
+When arriving back at **the scientists** home, Gaia is consumed by jealousy, as she had been wanting to keep **Sun** as a pet.
+She was trying to convince one of the **Five Guys** to give her one of their few pokéballs.
+As **Gaia** watches the three interact, she grows angrier and angrier, and plants start to grow out of her body, beautiful and deadly.
+> Fed up with her attitude, **Janet** rightfully points out **Gaia's** selfishness, which causes the young women to detonate.
+How dare **Janet** speak to her in that way?
+As she erupts in anger, **Gaia** attacks **Janet**, trying to steal her bears.

+### Characters
+#### Gaia
+> **Gaia** is quite a popular girl, whose used to getting her way.
+Her and **Janet** were good friends, however, having known each other since the cradle days.
+When the island starts affecting their minds, she becomes consumed by her anger at not being the special one for once.

+Janet is significantly less popular than **Gaia**, and kept to her self.
+She loves **Gaia**, but entering school has seriously changed her from the kind and loving child she once knew.
+The island didn't affect her mind like **Gaia** and **the scientist**, as it had chosen her as it's **deity [subject to change]** .